-We do not recommend trapping and relocating wildlife, as it is harmful to the animal and is not a long-term solution.
+Think Wild DOES NOT trap and relocate wildlife, as it is harmful to the animal and is not a long-term solution.
 It is also illegal to trap and relocate most native wildlife and their nests, especially if it is a migratory bird species.
 Other than humane exclusion, for predators, extermination is the only other option – but it is not a permanent fix.

 Did you know?
 There are no pest control companies in Central Oregon that exclusively offer non-lethal, humane exclusion options.
 If a predatory animal, like a raccoon, skunk or beaver, is removed - it must be euthanized.
 Trapping, removal and euthanasia from local pest control companies cost upwards of $300 per animal, and it is not a permanent solution.

 General Protocols to Prevent Conflict with Wildlife

-- Make sure there is no exposed trash and use bungee chords to secure trash lids.
+- Make sure there is no exposed trash and use bungee cords to secure trash lids.